Public Service Positions Through Touro Law Center in Long Island, NY

 Government and public interest employers prefer to hire law school graduates who have experience in – as well as a demonstrated commitment to and passion for – the areas of practice they focus on and the clients they serve.
 Touro Law students have ample opportunity to establish themselves as dedicated government or public interest law students.

-In fact, Touro Law Center is the first law school in the country to dedicate a portion of its building to house, public interest organizations that work on a variety of legal problems in our community.
+In fact, Touro Law Center is the first law school in the country to open a public interest law center.
 The William Randolph Hearst Public Advocacy Center is home to approximately 12 public interest organizations.
 Each agency receives a below-market office in exchange for a promise to use Touro Law students to help them with their legal work.
-This is an extraordinary opportunity for students to work one-on-one with attorneys and their clients in cutting-edge public interest practices right on campus.
+This is an extraordinary opportunity for students to work one-on-one with attorneys and their clients in cutting-edge public interest practices.
 These opportunities are often eligible for academic credit or work-study funding through the Financial Aid Office.